 Just like different toppings will help jazz up simple chia seed pudding like vanilla or chocolate, try mixing up the flavor of the chia seed pudding itself.
 You can use different liquids, spices and powders to come up with a variety of chia seed puddings to keep your mornings fun and exciting!

 - 1 tablespoon cocoa powder

 - 1 cup non-dairy milk

-- In a bowl or large jar, mix together the chia seeds and cocoa powder until a uniform mixture comes together.
+- In a bowl or large jar, mix together the chia seeds and cocoa powder until combined.